Jaime De Anda

 “I totally enjoy the cultural diversity at LBCC.
 I am able to connect with students of different backgrounds, and I enjoy sharing with them my own unique experiences from my travels and my relationships around the world.
 Besides helping them succeed in class, I like to convey to them the importance of establishing firm values and goals that will guide their lives.”

-Dr. De Anda and his wife Mimi live in Irvine, CA. They have five adult children, two daughters-in-law and four grandchildren, all of whom live in the Los Angeles metropolitan area.
+Dr. De Anda and his wife Mimi live in Cypress, CA. They have five adult children, two daughters-in-law and five grandchildren, all of whom live in the Los Angeles metropolitan area.
 “My greatest treasure is my family!
 We love spending time together.”

 “I enjoy reading and talking about different kinds of intellectually provocative ideas in science, technology, faith, business/finances, politics, and other topics.
 My mind is full of ideas: one of these days I hope to become a published writer.
 I like big spectacle movies with lots of special effects and big audio that are worth the admission price!
 At home, my chemistry lab is the kitchen: I enjoy cooking, although my present repertoire is rather limited.
 Due to my wife’s health challenges, we don’t go out much, so we enjoy watching TV together, especially competition shows like Top Chef, Dancing With The Stars, and The Amazing Race.”